TimothyOlasehinde/sq-data-werehouse-project/README.md

 ---

+## 📖 Project Overview
+---
+This Project involves:
+1. **Data Architecture**: Designing a Modern Data Warehouse using Medallion Architecture **Bronze**, **Silver**, **Gold layers**.
+2. **ETL Piplines**: Extracting, transforming, and loading data from source systems into the warehouse.
+3. **Data Modeling**: Developing fact and dimention tables optimized for analytical quaries.
+4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

+🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in
+- SQL Development
+- Data Architech
+- Data Engineering
+- ETL Pipline Development
+- Data Modeling
+- Data Analytics
+---

 ## 🚀 Project Requirments

 ### Building the Data Warehouse (Data Engineering)

 #### Objectives
-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Designing a Modern Data Warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

 #### Specifications
 - **Data Sources **: Import data from two source systens(ERP and CRM) provided as CSV files.